Kara Tepe: Archaeological research

+Repairings

+Repairs to the monastery in Qoratepa were carried out in the 4th and 5th centuries.
+The local sculptures were restored, and new wall paintings were created (mostly in one color and located lower than the previous ones).
+Many pilgrims from India visited the monastery.
+In the 5th century, the monastery was finally abandoned, and its premises began to be used as a cemetery.
+The findings from the graves indicate that in the 8th century, the Christian monastery was active.

 Artefacts

 Many niches were found that sheltered sculptures of gold or ceramic Buddhas, and awnings rested on impressive colonnades.
 Remarkably, some of the Buddha statues are surrounded by a full halo, which became current in Turkestan and East Asia after the Kushan period.
 A Brahmi inscription was also recovered from the site.